jrahnev/The-Healing-Library/README.md

 # The-Healing-Library
-Final project for CS50 - A web application emulate a small library catalogue
+Final project for CS50 - A web application emulating a small library catalogue